What is Progressive Enhancement and why is it

 screens.

-This section also provides guidance on ensuring your site or
+It also provides guidance on ensuring your site or

 application is still usable with user agents that don't yet